TJ Friedl Preview, Player Props: Reds vs. Angels

 TJ Friedl At The Plate

-- Among qualified hitters, he ranks 34th in batting average, while his on-base percentage ranks 51st and he is 71st in slugging.
+- Among the qualified hitters in baseball, he ranks 34th in batting average, 49th in on-base percentage, and 71st in slugging.

-- Friedl has driven in a run in 30 games this year (29.7%), including 10 games with more than one RBI (9.9%).
-He has also driven home three or more of his team's runs in five contests.
+- In 29.7% of his games this year, Friedl has had at least one RBI.
+He's picked up more than one in 9.9% and driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.